 Course title INTRODUCTION TO ACCOUNTING

 Course code 27253

 Scientific sector SECS-P/07

 Degree L18 Economics and Management

-Semester and academic year 1 st semester 2022/23
+Semester and academic year 1 st semester 2023/24

 Year 1 st year

 Credits 8

 Modular No

 Total lecturing hours 48

-Total exercise hours 36 (18h per group)
+Total exercise hours 18 per group

 Attendance Suggested, but not required

 Prerequisites There are no prerequisites.
 This course is for first-year students.

 Course page The course page in OLE is announced at the beginning of the

 course.

 Specific educational objectives The course is part of the basic educational activities of the programme and belongs to the scientific area of Business Administration.
 After a successful completion of this course, a student should be able to prepare and interpret a set of financial statements representing the results of typical business operations, to evaluate the performance of a firm from its financial reports, and to use financial information in basic management decisions.
+The course also provides an introduction to corporate non-financial reporting in the area of sustainability and Environment, Social and Governance (ESG) information.

-Lecturer Prof. Paolo Perego - Course coordinator (36h) e-mail: paolo.perego@unibz.it
+Lecturer Prof. Paolo Perego e-mail: paolo.perego@unibz.it

-Prof. Massimiliano Bonacchi (12h) e-mail: massimiliano.bonacchi@unibz.it

-E-mails to lecturers must have as compulsory subject "27253 Intro to Accounting".
+E-mails to the lecturer must have as compulsory subject "27253 Intro to Accounting".

 Scientific sector of the lecturer SECS-P/07

 Teaching language English

 Office hours Refer to the timetable online

-Lecturing assistant Dr. Lorenzo Dal Maso
+Lecturing assistant Prof. Massimiliano Bonacchi - Dr. Lorenzo Dal Maso

 Office hours Refer to the timetable online

-List of topics covered Recording business transactions, adjusting and closing process, operations, inventory, merchandising cash management, receivables, fixed assets, liabilities, equity and investments, statement of cash flows, basic financial statement analysis.
-Teaching format This course is structured in Lectures and Tutorials.
+List of topics covered

+Recording business transactions, adjusting and closing process, merchandising operations, inventory, cash management, receivables, fixed assets, liabilities, equity and investments, statement of cash flows, basic financial statement analysis, sustainability and ESG reporting.

+Teaching format

+This course is structured in Lectures and Tutorials.

 During the Lectures the learning objectives are approached from a conceptual point of view.
 The important matters of each topic are explained and discussed.
 Students are expected to familiarize with the literature related with the related Lecture.
 The Lectures will combine in-class explanation of the background material, problem-solving and case discussions.

 The Tutorials focus on developing skills to solve financial accounting exercises.
 The problem-solving competence of the students is stimulated and trained through working out numerical applications.
 Students are suggested to have read the assigned problems in advance and attempted to work out the solution before coming to a Tutorial.
 This allows for a more efficient use of class time to cover only the more complex issues and to apply the theoretical concepts to realistic situations.